With Embar Kannan – Violin | Poongulam Subramanian – Mridangam

-Born in 1966, Poongulam Subramanian is the illustrious Son and disciple of Maha Vidwan Poongulam Sri.
+Poongulam Subramanian is the son and disciple of Maha Vidwan Poongulam Sri.
 R.Sabesa Iyer.
-He inherited the legacy of rhythm from a tender age and started performing from a young age, accompanying leading artistes, in and around his hometown of Kumbakonam.
+He inherited the legacy of rhythm and started performing from a young age, accompanying leading artistes, in and around his hometown of Kumbakonam.

+In Chennai, he had advanced training from the reputed Mridangam Vidwan Srimushnam Sri.
+V.Raja Rao and has been performing actively in Chennai Music circuit from 1990 onwards.
 Poongulam Subramanian is one of the sought after artiste both by legendary seniors and young stars.
 An “ A” graded artiste of AIR, CHENNAI – Poongulam has traveled widely all around the globe.